michellab/BioSimSpace/doc/source/guides/protocols.rst

 Often a user may wish to customise the protocols that are provided by BioSimSpace.
-For a particular molecular dynamics engine, this can be done *after* the creation of a process by using helper methods, such as ``setConfig``.
+For a particular molecular dynamics engine, this can be done during the instation of a process by using the ``extra_options`` and ``extra_lines`` parameters.
+These will override any defaults set by the protocol.
+Alternatively, after creating a process you can use the the helper methods, such as ``setConfig``.
 This is useful if you wish to make small tweaks to the default protocols.
 For example, see the :class:`BioSimSpace.Process.Amber <BioSimSpace.Process.Amber>` documentation.
 (Command-line arguments can be configured in a similar way.)
 Alternatively, a user can directly generate a completely custom procotol using :class:`BioSimSpace.Protocol.Custom <BioSimSpace.Protocol.Custom>`, which